 Sometimes communication just doesn’t happen fast enough by email.
 You can streamline the process with instant messaging apps that were specially made for work.
 For example, there are private chat rooms and topic-based chat rooms on Slack.
 You can also share files and more!

 With Asana, you can easily create and assign a goal or task.
 In fact, when it comes to managing your marketing team, Asana can be ideal.

 When you can, though, do stay up-to-date on your inbox.
-Your writer may have asked a question, might be missing important info, might be having trouble logging into your WordPress, etc. A quick reply will be appreciated, and it will speed the whole process up.
+Your writer may have asked a question, might be missing important info, might be having trouble logging into your WordPress, etc. A quick reply will be appreciated, and it will speed up the whole process.